 Understanding Preeclampsia During Pregnancy

-In honor of Preeclampsia Awareness Month, our editors sat down with Eleni Tsigas, executive director of the Preeclampsia Foundation, to find out more information about this common condition.
+Our editors sat down with Eleni Tsigas, executive director of the Preeclampsia Foundation, to find out more information about this common condition.
 To learn everything you need to know about preeclampsia, read her answers below.

 Q: What is preeclampsia?